Squirrel/Squirrel.Mac/README.md

 1. Install xctool with `brew install xctool`
 1. Add the Squirrel repository as a git submodule
 1. Run `script/bootstrap` from within the submodule
-1. Add a reference to Squirrel.xcodeproj to your project
+1. Add references to Squirrel.xcodeproj and its [dependencies](#dependencies) to
+   your project
 1. Add Squirrel.framework as a target dependency
 1. Link Squirrel.framework and add it to a Copy Files build phase which copies it into your Frameworks directory